soojin-p/Mobile-Robotics/assn1/README_Assignment1_Sujin Park.md

-# Assignment1: ROS - Forward Kinematics of a DDMWR / Sujin park
+# Assignment1: ROS - Forward Kinematics of a DDMWR / Sujin Park

 ### Problem Description
 The goal of this assignment is to create two ROS nodes, namely the "simulator" and "driver," to simulate the forward kinematics of a differential drive mobile robot.
 The "driver" node publishes velocity commands to control the robot, while the "simulator" node calculates the robot's pose based on these commands.
 A launch file is also provided to start both nodes simultaneously.